nachsub/cs126-final-project/README.md

 # Final Project
 <h1> cs 126 breakout <h1>

-To run this game, git clone the following links into addons, and use the open frameworks project generator to add them to the project.
+To build this game, git clone the following links into addons, and use the open frameworks project generator to add them to the project (as well as ofxPoco and ofxGui).

 [ofxHttp](https://github.com/bakercp/ofxHTTP)
 [ofxIO](https://github.com/bakercp/ofxIO)